-At Gulliver, success is never one-size-fits-all, and for Valedictorian Elisa Tarac ’26, that meant finding the academic path that best aligned with her intellectual curiosity, ambitions, and goals for the future.
+At Gulliver, success isn’t one-size-fits-all, and for Valedictorian and National Merit Scholarship winner Elisa Tarac ‘26, that meant finding the academic path that best aligned with her intellectual curiosity, ambitions, and goals for the future.

 This fall, Elisa will attend Amherst College, where she plans to continue exploring the intersection of chemistry, politics, and law; an interdisciplinary path shaped by the opportunities she pursued throughout her time at Gulliver.

-As Gulliver’s valedictorian, Elisa built a remarkable academic career defined not only by achievement, but by a genuine love of learning.
-She challenged herself with some of the school’s most rigorous coursework, pursued advanced studies in both the sciences and humanities, and consistently sought opportunities to deepen her understanding beyond the classroom.
+Elisa, Gulliver’s Silver Knight Award nominee for General Scholarship, has built a remarkable academic career defined not only by achievement, but by a genuine love of learning.
+She challenged herself with some of Gulliver’s most rigorous coursework — including 15+ AP classes — and pursued advanced studies in both the sciences and humanities.
+She has consistently sought opportunities to deepen her understanding beyond the classroom, engaging in several extracurriculars and participating in internships with the University of Miami and an energy company that is expanding access to electricity in Sub-Saharan markets.

-A member of Gulliver’s Politics Program since freshman year and president of Model UN, Elisa developed a strong interest in international relations, policy, and law through immersive, discussion-driven experiences.
-At the same time, an unexpected decision to enroll in AP Chemistry during sophomore year sparked a passion for chemistry that would ultimately shape her future academic plans.
+A member of our Model UN Team since freshman year and now President, Elisa developed a strong interest in international relations, policy, and law through immersive, discussion-driven experiences.
+At the same time, an unexpected decision to enroll in AP Chemistry during sophomore year sparked a passion that would ultimately shape her future academic plans.

 “I initially really didn’t want to take AP Chemistry,” Elisa shared.
 “But I loved it.
 It was very difficult, but it was so rewarding because of that.”